Ankita-Rani-1/XenonStack_linux_task-2/README.md

-# `sysopctl` Command Documentation
+# `sysopctl` TOOL GUIDE

 **Version:** v0.1.0

 ## Introduction

-`sysopctl` is a command-line tool designed for managing various system operations.
-It provides users with an easy-to-use interface for interacting with system services, monitoring processes, analyzing logs, and performing system backups.
-This tool aims to simplify common system administration tasks, offering functionality similar to other Linux commands like `systemctl`, `uptime`, `df`, `top`, `journalctl`, and `rsync`.
+`sysopctl` is a versatile command-line utility built to streamline system management tasks.
+It offers a user-friendly interface that helps administrators handle essential operations such as managing system services, tracking and analyzing system processes, reviewing logs, and performing backups.
+By combining features found in tools like `systemctl`, `uptime`, `df`, `top`, `journalctl`, and `rsync`, sysopctl consolidates several system administration functions into a single, efficient tool, making it easier to perform routine tasks with minimal effort.

-## Usage
+## How To Use
-All commands follow the general syntax:
+Each command in sysopctl follows this structure:

 ```
 sysopctl <command> [options]